sayemimtiaz/sayemimtiaz.github.io/_pages/projects.md

 This is the *News App* redone using a different technology stack as a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application).
 It uses a [NoSQL database](https://www.mongodb.com/) instead of an SQL one for its persistence system.
 The front end is built with [AngularJS](https://angularjs.org/) to render the view and design it as a SPA.
 Additionally, it automates both back-end and front-end dependency management using [Maven](https://maven.apache.org/) and [Bower](https://bower.io/).

+#### [Hydrogen Web Wrapper](https://github.com/sayemimtiaz/HydrogenWeb){:target="_blank" rel="noopener"}

+This project provides a web wrapper for a [bug fixing patch verification tool](https://dl.acm.org/doi/abs/10.1145/2568225.2568304) called [Hydrogen](https://github.com/iowastateuniversity-programanalysis/hydrogen).
+Given a patch, it aims to identify whether it breaks existing functionality.
+I developed this web wrapper as part of a class project at *Iowa State University*.
+Given multiple versions of a file, it allows users to select which pairs to analyze and run analysis on a chosen pair of files by creating a Hydrogen Docker instance on-demand.
+It then allows users to visualize the analysis results interactively and produce relevant demographics for the patch.
+I used [Spring Boot](https://spring.io/projects/spring-boot) to develop the back end and [spotify docker-client](https://mvnrepository.com/artifact/com.spotify/docker-client) to manage on-demand Docker instances.